 Andrea K. Urton, Chief Executive Officer

 Andrea joined HomeFirst in March 2015 after serving as the agency's Interim CEO.
 She received her MS in Clinical Counseling Psychology from San Jose State University in 2001 and her license as a Marriage Family Therapist in 2005.
-She has spent her career in mental health striving to provide the highest quality, innovative and culturally competent services for youth and families in Santa Clara County's highest risk communities.
-Andrea has focused her energies on operationalizing practices and systems that allow agencies programs to grow and sustain.
-She has a strong passion for diversity and inclusion and has brought this passion at the agencies she has supported, as the Program Coordinator for Gardner Family Care Corporation Prevention & Early Intervention Services and as the Clinical Director responsible for EMQ FamiliesFirst Diversity and Inclusion practices in Santa Clara County and the Chief Operating Officer for Alum Rock Counseling Center as well an Adjunct Lecturer for Santa Clara University, where she works to increase awareness around issues of diversity and inclusion and organizational implementation and sustainability of these best practices.
-Her personal and professional goals are to ensure that everyone has the cultural and linguistically competent resources and supportive services that allow them to thrive.
-Andrea holds an MS in Clinical Psychology from San Jose State University.
+Andrea has spent her career striving to provide the highest quality, innovative and culturally competent services for youth and families in Santa Clara County's highest risk communities.
+Andrea has focused her energies on operationalizing practices and building multifaceted systems allowing for maximum agency impact.
+She has a strong passion for diversity and inclusion and has brought this passion to the agencies she has supported.
+Andrea is keenly grounded in service to those persons experiencing homelessness or marginalized by lack of housing.
+Prior to HomeFirst, Andrea was the Program Coordinator for Gardner Family Care Corporation Prevention & Early Intervention Services, a Clinical Director for FamiliesFirst, the Chief Operating Officer for Alum Rock Counseling Center as well an Adjunct Lecturer for Santa Clara University, where she worked to increase awareness around issues of diversity and inclusion, organizational sustainability and implementation of industry best practices.
+Her personal and professional goals are to ensure that everyone has the cultural and linguistically capable resources and supportive services that allow them to thrive.

 Stephanie “rejoined” HomeFirst in August 2016 having formerly served twice as a development/events consultant.
 She has two decades of NPO experience Silicon Valley, first as Director of Healing Heart Programs at the Centre for Living with Dying.
 At the Centre Stephanie stepped into the role of Director of Development.
 She attributes much of her success in this area to her involvement in the Association of Fundraising Professions Silicon Valley Chapter (AFP SVC).
 Through this invaluable professional association, Stephanie has gained a broad range of experience, training and skills to executive management positions at Diabetes Society of Santa Clara Valley, Kara, Alum Rock Counseling Center and Parents Helping Parents.
 She also served as Executive Director and Ex Officio Board Member for the Pacific Art League in Palo Alto.
 The first half of her career was in the commercial sector where she worked for technology firms such as ROLM, DataCard and MCI, Citicorp.
 Senior positions in National Accounts sales management provided a strong foundation for the unique needs of the public benefit sector.